 Enderby Island, Auckland Islands

-It is a privilege and a responsibility to visit these islands.
 Please take the quarantine risks your visit poses seriously.
-Please check your equipment against this personal checklist.
+Check your equipment against this personal checklist.

 - All clothing, equipment and accessories thoroughly cleaned prior to trip.

 - Daypack checked immediately prior to landing for rodents, invertebrates and seeds.